-Regarding scope (a), improvements have been made to the models used to estimate the species composition from the observer data; a simulation model of the brailing and sampling processes has been developed; and an exploratory analysis of pooling of the observer data was conducted.
-Future work will extend the use of the simulation model and further examine pooling and post-stratification.
+Regarding scope (a), improvements have been made to the models used to estimate the species composition from the observer data; a simulation model of the brailing and sampling processes has been developed; and an analysis of pooling of the observer data was conducted.
+Future work, beyond Project 60, will extend the use of the simulation model and further examine pooling and post-stratification.

-Regarding scope (b), the field work of Project 60 has almost been completed and the contract of the Data Collection Officer will terminate on August 31, 2013.
-Spill sampling has been shown to be more accurate and reliable protocol for the collection of species and size composition data; the recommended spill sampling protocol is given in the Appendix.
-Analysis of the Noro data will occur when all of the data have been processed.
+Regarding scope (b), the field work of Project 60 has been completed and the contract of the Data Collection Officer terminated on August 31, 2013.
+The target of 50 paired sampling trips was exceeded, with 54 successful trips, although not all fleets in Table 1 were represented.
+Spill sampling has been shown, on both a theoretical and empirical basis, to be a more accurate and reliable protocol for the collection of species and size composition data than grab sampling; the recommended spill sampling protocol is given in the Appendix.
+Analysis of the Noro data was delayed due to data processing and will be conducted under Scope #1 of Project Theme Three: Collection and Evaluation of Purse-Seine Species Composition Data, which was recommended at SC9 and for which a consultancy was awarded to SPC in December 2013; the analysis of the Noro data under the new project is at no additional cost.

 Regarding scope (c), both the catch data and length frequencies used in the tuna stock assessments are now adjusted regularly on the basis of the analyses discussed under scope (a).
+The collection and analysis of the paired spill and grab samples has resulted in procedures for correcting over 20 years of historical grab sample data, which would otherwise have only limited utility.
+The models developed to estimate the species composition from the corrected grab samples have resulted in improved estimates of the historical catches of skipjack, yellowfin and bigeye by purse seiners.